openphilanthropy/unrestricted-adversarial-examples/warmup.md

 Given that constraint on total compute, we want attacks to be as strong as possible.
 The compute allocation of the current `eval_kit` is something like 45% SPSA, 45% Boundary, 10% spatial.

+### I'd like to compete in the full contest.
+Is the warm-up stage is optional?
+The warm-up is completely optional and unrelated to the full challenge.
+There are two reasons for the warm-up:

+1) We want to make sure that defenders can defeat fixed attacks before we open the flood gates to arbitrary attacks.
+If we can't solve fixed attacks, certainly we can't solve unbounded attacks.

+2) We want to check that the dataset, processes, and associated content is all correct and useful.
+We've found a few problematic ambiguous images, for example, and this has helped us improve our process for image collection and labeling.
+So before we open up the complete challenge we want to make sure everything is working as expected.

+It is neither necessary nor expected that teams who compete in the final challenge compete in the warm-up (or vice versa), although it certainly won't hurt to have worked with the dataset before.